Wills

 Do I need a lawyer to write a valid Will?

 No. There is no legal requirement in the US, Canada, or UK to use a lawyer or solicitor.
-If your estate is straightforward, an interactive online service provides the same quality document at a fraction of the cost.
+The interactive online service produces documents which match traditional estate planning documents at a reduced price for basic estate situations.

 What is a holographic Will?